yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 - Add or remove IP allow lists.

-To reactivate a cluster that is already paused, you need to sign in to Yugabyte Cloud, select the cluster on the **Clusters** page, and click **Resume**.
+- If the cluster is already paused, resume the cluster by signing in to Yugabyte Cloud, selecting the cluster on the **Clusters** page, and clicking **Resume**.

 ## Backups